 Erythromelalgia is a rare skin condition that causes a burning pain, heat and red skin, usually on the hands or feet.
-You can talk to your doctor about the different treatments available, but lifting and cooling the affected limb can help.
+You can talk to your doctor about the different treatments available.
+Lifting and cooling the affected limb can help.

 Erythromelalgia is also called Mitchell's disease or erythermalgia.